Osterley: Politics

 Osterley is part of the Brentford and Isleworth constituency for elections to the House of Commons of the United Kingdom.

 Osterley is part of the Osterley and Spring Grove ward for elections to Hounslow London Borough Council.

 Sport and Leisure

 Osterley has a non-League football club CB Hounslow United F.C. who play at the Osterley Sports Ground.

 The training ground of Premier League club Brentford is located at 100 Jersey Road, Osterley.

 Demography and housing

 In the 2011 census, the Osterley ward was recorded as being 30% White British.
 Other significant ethnic groups were Other Whites (12.8%) and Indians.
 The proportion who ethnically identify as BAME (Black, Asian and minority Ethnic) was 54.4% of the population.

-51.9% of people living in Osterley were born in the U.K. The other most common countries of birth were India (12.7%), Pakistan (2.8%), Kenya (2.2%), Ireland (1.8%), and North Africa (1.3%).
+51.9% of people living in Osterley were born in the U.K. The other most common countries of birth were India (12.7%), Pakistan (2.8%), Somalia (2.2%), Ireland (1.8%), and North Africa (1.3%).

 The largest religious affiliations in Isleworth are Christians (39.2%), Muslims (13.8%), Hindus (13.7%), those with no religion (11.9%), and Sikhs (11.8%).